 The City Looks To The Future: World War II To The Present reviews the many ways in which Alexandria has changed in this century, gradually becoming a suburb within the Washington metropolitan area.

-Changing Exhibits in the Coldsmith Gallery
+Past Exhibits in the Coldsmith Gallery

 The James Coldsmith Gallery is used for smaller exhibits that focus on some particular story within Alexandria's history.

-Past Exhibitions in the Coldsmith Gallery include:
+A Sampling of Past Exhibitions in the Coldsmith Gallery are:

 Traveling Exhibit: War of 1812: A Nation Forged by War.
 The panel-display, courtesy of the U.S. Navy Museum commemorated the 200-year anniversary of the War of 1812.
 For visitors with smart phones, additional content was available by scanning the QR code on each panel.
 The War of 1812 was fought between the United States and Great Britain from 18 June 1812 to 17 February 1815 and was sparked by conflicting maritime policies and competing western expansion along the United States-Canadian frontier.
 After two and a half years the young American republic and the world’s leading superpower found themselves in a stalemate and concluded a fair and equitable peace.
 According to Dr. Edward Furgol, curator of the National Museum of the United States Navy, “The Navy played an essential role in preserving the strategic status quo that led to an unconditional peace with Britain in December 1814.”
 The favorable outcome greatly elevated the international standing of the United States and boosted the self-confidence of the American people at a critical time in their history.